Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Symptoms

 It is simply impossible not to notice the symptoms of bacterial prostatitis, since this form of the disease begins acutely.
-The patient is worried about:
+The patient is concerned about:

-2. Painful sensations in the perineum, lower abdomen and lower back.
+2. Pain in the perineum, lower abdomen and lower back.

 3. Painful urination.
 The patient notes pain and, which are especially strongly felt at night.